 In 2016, she commenced gaining knowledge of and checking out textiles that provided sun safety because of their knit or tightness of the weave.
-A year later, Ilyas launched AmberNoon, women’s garb with integrated UV protection.
+A year later, Ilyas launched AmberNoon, a women’s garb with integrated UV protection.

 “The reaction has been great,” stated Ilyas.
 “I regularly get calls thanking me for presenting a product that changed into certainly not available.”